 There are six test papers for IIT JAM 2022, Physics, Mathematical Statistics, Chemistry, Biotechnology, Chemistry, Economics and Geology.

 Question:Can I get the refund of JAM 2022 application fee?

 The JAM 2022 application fee is non refundable.

 Question:Can I apply for admission to MSc programmes offered by NITs using JAM scores?

 JAM scores are also used for admission to MSc programmes offered by NITs and CFTIs through Centralized counselling for M. SC./M. SC.
 (TECH.) admission.

 Question:How many participating institutes are there for JAM 2022?

 There are total 20 IITs and IISc Bangalore which will participate in JAM 2022 admission.

 Question:When will the JAM 2022 counselling start?

-JAM counselling 2022 will start with the release of the admission form after the declaration of results on April 11.
+JAM counselling 2022 has started with the release of the admission form on April 11.